Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Methods

-For the RNN, we use bidirectional Long Short Term Memory (LSTM)\cite{hochreiter_long_1997}.
-LSTM is a class of RNN that overcomes the problems of vanishing and exploding gradients.
-Bidirectional LSTMs\cite{1556215} further train two networks, where one traverses the input sequence from left to right (``forward'') while another traverses from right to left (``reverse'').
-This yields two low-dimensional embeddings of the sequence, which are merged via concatenation.
-This enables the network to have the sequence information in both directions and is known to perform better than unidirectional LSTM models in other sequence modeling tasks.\cite{9156264,tang_unidirectional_2021,9005997}
+For the RNN, we use Gated Recurrent Units (GRUs).\cite{cho2014learning} GRUs are a relatively recent class of RNNs introduced in 2014 and is an advancement over a standard RNN because it overcomes the problems of vanishing gradients by using gates and memory cells.
+Additionally, they are computationally more efficient than Long Short Term Memory (LSTM)\cite{hochreiter_long_1997} networks because GRUs have simpler architecture and fewer gates.
+Bidirectional GRUs further train two networks, where one traverses the input sequence from left to right (``forward'') while another traverses from right to left (``reverse'').
+The bidirectional model thereby yields two low-dimensional embeddings of the sequence, which are merged via concatenation.
+This enables the network to have the sequence information in both directions at each token in the sequence and is known to perform better than unidirectional GRU models in other sequence modeling tasks.\cite{ju2019study,du2018biomedical} The architecture is illustrated in Fig.~\ref{fig:rnn-arch}(a).

-The specific RNN model employed here had three bidirectional LSTM layers with 4-dimensional hidden states followed by a fully connected linear layer.
+The final RNN model employed for sequence prediction had three bidirectional GRU layers with 7-dimensional hidden states followed by a fully connected linear layer.
+We again used the ReLU activation function.
 The model was again trained on the sequence vectors.
 We trained with a batch size of 128 for $1\,000$ epochs using the Adam optimizer with a learning rate of $0.01$.
 Furthermore, a custom loss function was used to ensure the model learned a symmetric representation of the polymer sequences:

 where $\mathcal{L}_\mathrm{fwd}$ indicates the ``forward'' pass, $\mathcal{L}_\mathrm{rev}$ indicates the ``reverse'' pass, and $\mathcal{L}_\mathrm{sym}$ is a penalty for violating symmetry.
 Each of these terms is simply a Mean Squared Error loss between respective observations and targets: